-Pour the melted mixture into the oats and mix well.
-Tip the mixture into the lined tin and level it out and press it down well.
+- Pour the melted mixture into the oats and mix well.
+Tip the mixture into the lined tin.
+Spread into an even layer and press it down firmly.

-Bake the tray bake in the centre of the oven for 40-50 mins, until it’s starting to turn a darker colour around the edges.
+- Bake in the centre of the oven for 40-50 minutes, until it’s starting to turn a darker colour around the edges.

 Top tips for making treacle flapjacks